nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="warning">

 Udder data are saved automatically as a JSON file `[JAR file location]/data/findingbrudders.json`.
-This JSON file is to not be edited directly by you and serves as a database for the contact book.
+This JSON file is to not be edited directly by you.
-Changing this file directly can lead to undesirable behaviour of the app.
+Changing this file directly can lead to undesirable behaviour of the app and should not be done.
 </box>

 ### More exciting features coming in `[v2.0]`